MichalCiupak/MichalCiupak/README.md

 ### Hi there 👋

 # 💫 About Me:
-Student at Warsaw Universtiy of Technology<br>Student of Automatic Control and Robotics<br>Open to work<br>Currently learning React.js
+Graduate of Warsaw University of Technology
+Degree in Automatic Control and Robotics
+R&D Architect at Orange
+Open to new opportunities

 ## 🌐 Socials: